Making your preferences for care known

 1. Austin Health.
 Advance Care Planning Australia [Internet].
 2021 [cited 2022 Aug 12].

-2. Australian Government Department of Health and Ageing.
-A national framework for advance care directives (2.22MB pdf).
-Canberra: Australian Government Department of Health and Ageing; 2011.
+2. Australian Government Department of Health.
+National framework for advance care planning.
+Canberra: Australian Government Department of Health; 2021.

 3. Izumi S. Advance care planning.
 2019.
 In: Ferrell BR, Paice JA, editors.
 Oxford textbook of palliative nursing.
 5th ed.
 Oxford: Oxford University Press; 2019. [cited 2022 Aug 12].